 The sole of your wading boot determines how much traction you will get on different surfaces.
 The comfort of your feet also depends on them.
 Felt sole had been the most popular sole type among anglers for years.
 Felt soles are the best choices for sandy rivers and lakes.
 Besides, they provide great grim on slippery river beds.

-However, some states of The USOpens in a new tab. have banned felt soles because they can carry parasites and bacteria from one water body to another.
+However, some states of The US have banned felt soles because they can carry parasites and bacteria from one water body to another.

 Thus, rubber soles are the best options for wading boot soles.
 They also provide great traction, and they become even better with studs.